-A secondary aluminium smelter is defined as any plant or factory in which aluminium-bearing scrap or aluminium-bearing materials, other than aluminium-bearing concentrates (ores) derived from a mining operation, is processed into aluminium alloys for industrial castings and ingots.
-Energy for secondary refining consumes only about 5 % of that required for primary aluminium production.
+A secondary aluminium smelter is defined as any plant or factory in which aluminium-bearing scrap or aluminium-bearing materials, other than aluminium-bearing concentrates (ores) derived from a mining operation, are processed into aluminium alloys for industrial castings and ingots.
+Energy consumption for secondary refining is only about 5 % of that required for primary aluminium production.